 The January 2009 SSW

-January 24th, 2009.
-This was the ‘central date’ (defined as the day on which the 10 hPa 60N zonal-mean zonal wind reverses from westerly to easterly) of a remarkable, record-breaking major Sudden Stratospheric Warming event, and there are several reasons why this event is worth a revisit.
+24 January 2009.
+This was the ‘central date’ (defined as the day on which the 10 hPa 60°N zonal-mean zonal wind reverses from westerly to easterly) of a remarkable, record-breaking major sudden stratospheric warming event.
+There are several reasons why this event is worth a revisit.

-The Jan 2009 event set a large number of significant records in the stratosphere – and it still holds almost all of these to this day, despite strong competition from warming events in 2016 and 2018.
+The January 2009 SSW set a large number of significant records in the stratosphere — and it still holds almost all of these to this day, despite strong competition from warmings in 2016 and 2018.

-The aspect of the event that I always recall is the monumental (you might say…stratospheric) deceleration of the 10 hPa 60N zonal wind, which you can see in Figure 1.
+The aspect of the event that I always recall is the monumental (you might say…stratospheric) deceleration of the 10 hPa 60°N zonal wind, which you can see in Figure 1.
 In early January 2009, the stratospheric polar vortex was date-record strong, with westerly zonal-mean winds ~70 m/s.
 Only a few days later, they were all-time record-weak, with zonal-mean easterlies of ~30 m/s.
-Only the final stratospheric warming (FSW) event of March 2016 comes close to rivalling 2009’s easterlies – the event is in the clear in terms of SSWs that are ‘major mid-winter warmings’.
-The mean deceleration rate between the peak (Jan 8th) and trough (Jan 28th) was an astonishing 10 m/s/day!
+Only the final stratospheric warming (FSW) in March 2016 comes close to rivalling 2009’s easterlies — the event is in the clear in terms of SSWs that are ‘major mid-winter warmings’.
+The mean deceleration rate between the peak (8 January) and trough (28 January) was an astonishing 5 m/s/day!

 u1060.PNG

 Associated with this rapid deceleration of the vortex was a rapid warming.
 This is the most wonderful example of why we call them “sudden warmings”.
-On January 12th, the mean 60-90N (polar-cap) 10 hPa temperature was 202K.
-On January 23rd, it was 253K – a rise of 51K in 11 days!
+On 12 January, the mean 60-90°N (polar-cap) 10 hPa temperature was 202K.
+On 23 January, it was 253K — a rise of 51K in 11 days!
 The peak of 253K remains a satellite-era record for this region of the stratosphere, as you can see in Figure 2.
+It’s even warmer than the Arctic stratosphere in summer!

 polarcap_temp_10hpa.PNG

 Of course, to produce such a huge warming, you need a massive heat flux (which also indicates huge amounts of wave activity propagating into the stratosphere, through the Eliassen-Palm relation).
-The 45-75N heat flux at 10 hPa was another metric which hit outrageously high values that have never been matched.
-The peak of 564 K m/s on Jan 19th is 6.5 times larger than the daily-mean climatology (and 2.5 times larger than the 90th percentile!), which is shown in Figure 3.
+The 45-75°N heat flux at 10 hPa was another metric which hit outrageously high values that have never been matched.
+The peak of 564 K m/s on 19 January is 6.5 times larger than the daily-mean climatology (and 2.5 times larger than the 90th percentile), which is shown in Figure 3.

 10hpa_hf.PNG

 This all came together to produce a textbook wave-2 vortex split.
-Figure 4 shows this fantastic evolution (thanks to Patrick Martineau for the excellent graphics) – you can really see the cold, strong vortex that existed beforehand, and the strong heat flux from the Atlantic sector.
+Figure 4 shows this fantastic evolution (thanks to Patrick Martineau for the excellent graphics).
+You can really see the cold, strong vortex that existed beforehand, and the strong heat flux from the Atlantic sector.
 I think you could call this “catastrophic vortex failure”.
-It’s also worth comparing the location of the daughter vortices in this event versus what’s been happening so far in 2019.

 2009_01_29